 Table 9 describes the survival probabilities of male patients living in the East region diagnosed with localized stage, poorly differentiated grade, and underwent radical nephrectomy.
 Although not shown here, similar results were found for females.

-Our analysis of the 134,150 patients who were diagnosed with kidney carcinoma in the United States revealed that histological subtypes play an important role both when used as the sole predictor in the survival model, as well as when controlling for confounding variables., Within all histological subtypes, the majority of patients were diagnosed with clear cell adenocarcinoma (57.8%).
+Our analysis of the 134,150 patients who were diagnosed with kidney carcinoma in the United States revealed that histological subtypes play an important role both when used as the sole predictor in the survival model, as well as when controlling for confounding variables.
+Within all histological subtypes, the majority of patients were diagnosed with clear cell adenocarcinoma (57.8%).
 Among African American patients, 27.2% were diagnosed with papillary adenocarcinoma NOS, while among Whites, the percentage was 10.1%.
-In all four regions, the percentage of patients who had clear cell adenocarcinoma were above 50%.
-Stage was a very significant factor with regard to patients' survival time being 64 months for localized, 43 months for regional, and 11 months for distant.
-As expected, the survival rate was the least for patients diagnosed with distant stage .
-The majority of patients within tumor stage were diagnosed with clear cell adenocarcinoma.
+In all four regions, the percentage of patients who had clear cell adeno carcinoma were above 50%.
+Stage was a significant factor with regard to patients' survival time being 64 months for localized, 43 months for regional, and 11 months for distant.
+As expected, the survival rate was lowest for patients diagnosed with distant stage .
+The majority of patients within tumor stage were diagnosed with clear cell adeno carcinoma.
 Although the percentage of patients diagnosed with clear cell adenocarcinoma for all racial groups was highest when compared with all histological subtypes, the percentages of Whites, Asian/Pacific Islanders, and Hispanics were approximately 1.6, 1.9, and 1.9 times higher than that of African Americans, respectively.

+Differences in survival probability, with respect to histological subtypes, can be attributed to several different factors affecting survival.
+For instance, sarcomatoid RCC is associated with high tumor grade, which can worsen the overall prognosis of patients; chromophobe RCC tends to have a larger cell structure, therefore making it easier to diagnose; and clear cell RCC is infiltrated by a larger number of T cells, resulting in a greater immune response [30-32].
 Sarcomatoid RCC patients had a very low survival probability when compared to chromophobe RCC patients.
 For every 100 deaths due to chromophobe RCC, there will be 434 deaths for sarcomatoid RCC at each time point.
-Most studies have concentrate on few histological subtypes [15,21,28].
+Most studies have concentrated on a small number of histological subtypes [22,28,33].
 Those afflicted with sarcomatoid RCC had the lowest median survival time of any other category other than those who had no surgery.
-Data showed patients with this histological subtype tended to be associated with regional and distant stages, suggesting that patients are diagnosed late or difficult to diagnose .
+Data showed patients with this histological subtype tend to be associated with regional and distant stages, suggesting that patients are diagnosed late or are difficult to diagnose .
 Clear cell adenocarcinoma is by far the leading cancer type in our study, accounting for over half of all patients.
 The authors suggest more research should be done on these subtypes due to their severity and large frequency.

-Overall, the Hypertabastic proportional hazard survival model revealed that age, race, histology, stage, region, grade, and type of surgery were significant factors in predicting the survival probability of patients diagnosed with kidney carcinoma.
+In the univariate analysis, sex was a significant factor (P < 0.001); but in the multivariable model, when controlling for potential confounders, the effect of sex disappeared (P < 0.306).
+Similar results were previously observed .
 Our results indicated that Whites had the highest probability of surviving death due to kidney carcinoma, followed by Asian/Pacific Islanders and Hispanics.
 African Americans had the lowest overall survival probabilities.
-Among histological subtypes, chromophobe renal cell adenocarcinoma had the highest survival probability followed by clear cell adenocarcinoma.
+Among histological subtypes, chromophobe renal cell adeno carcinoma had the highest survival probability followed by clear cell adenocarcinoma.
 The lowest survival probability was associated with sarcomatoid RCC.
-Females had a slightly higher survival rate when compared to males across race, although the difference was not statistically significant.

 This study obtained appropriate variables from a database consistently maintaining current and reliable big data.
 Furthermore, the results will help to further research in needed areas.
-The Hypertabastic survival model used here has flexibility in shaping hazard curves when compared to classical models [23,26].
+The Hypertabastic survival model used here has flexibility in shaping hazard curves when compared to classical models [3,6].
+Identification of histological subtypes are important in prognosis and precision medicine .
 One of the limitations in this study is that patients in the SEER database tend to be urban and belong to a lower socioeconomic status .
-The authors believe that this paper will assist health care providers in making wise decisions in the future treatment of kidney carcinoma patients by examining the histological subtype and its association with tumor stage, grade, and type of surgery.
+To assess the risk associated with different combinations of factors, we have provided a R program in the supplementary material section.
+The authors believe that this paper will assist health care providers in making wise decisions in the future treatment of kidney carcinoma patients by examining the risk associated with different combinations of age, race/ethnicity, sex, tumor grade, type of surgery, geographical location of patient, and stage of disease.

 The project has been supported by Meharry Medical College RCMI grant (NIH grant MD007586).
 This project has also been partially supported by HRSA under grant number UH1HP30348.
 This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by RCMI or HRSA.